Alabama Crimson Tide football under Nick Saban: 2021 season

 Alabama began 2021 as the reigning national champions and once again, ranked number one in the nation.
 Bryce Young won the starting QB role in the offseason, and in the season opener, Alabama routed Miami, 44–13 in the 2021 Chick Fila Kickoff Game in Atlanta.
 The third game of the season saw the Tide struggle in a 31–29 win against Florida in Gainesville, after getting out to huge lead early on.
 Alabama's issues caught up with them in October as the Tide fell to Texas A&M, 41–38, in College Station.
 This was the first win for the Aggies over the Tide since 2012.

 The remainder of the season was a rollercoaster.
 While Alabama would roll through the remainder of the regular season without a loss, the season was not without its woes.
 Shockingly close games against LSU and Auburn saw the Tide escape with narrow wins.
 In the first ever Iron Bowl to go to overtime, Alabama managed to escape against Auburn 24–22 in 4 overtimes at Jordan Hare Stadium.
 Bryce Young hit wide receiver John Metchie for the game winning two point play in the 4th overtime to lift the Tide to a win.

-However, the following week, Alabama would rout Georgia in the SEC Championship Game by the same score as the previous season, 41–24.
+The following week, Alabama routed Georgia in the SEC Championship Game by the same score as the previous season, 41–24.
 It was the Tide's second consecutive SEC Championship and the win sent Alabama to the playoffs once again where they would defeat Cincinnati 27–6 in the Cotton Bowl Semifinal.
-Georgia would defeat Michigan in the Orange Bowl Semifinal, setting up an Alabama-Georgia rematch in the CFP National Championship Game.
-Georgia would defeat Alabama the second time around, 33–18, giving the Bulldogs their first national championship since 1980.
+Georgia defeated Michigan in the Orange Bowl Semifinal, setting up an Alabama-Georgia rematch in the CFP National Championship Game.

+Georgia defeated Alabama the second time around, 33–18, giving the Bulldogs their first national championship since 1980.
 It marked Georgia's first win against the Tide since 2007 and it was Alabama's first loss to an SEC East team since 2010.
 Alabama finished 2021 with a record of 13–2.
 Also in 2021, Bryce Young won the Heisman Trophy, becoming Alabama's the second consecutive winner of the award, the fourth overall, and the first quarterback in Alabama history to win it.